PacktPublishing/Learning-Concurrency-in-Kotlin/README.md

 The primary requirements of modern-day applications are scalability, speed, and making the most use of hardware.
 Kotlin meets these requirements with its immense support for concurrency.
 Many concurrent primitives of Kotlin, such as channels and suspending functions, are designed to be non-blocking and efficient.
 This allows for new approaches to concurrency and creates unique challenges for the design and implementation of concurrent code.
 Learning Concurrency in Kotlin addresses those challenges with real-life examples and exercises that take advantage of Kotlin's primitives.

 This book covers the following exciting features:
-* Understand Kotlin’s approach to concurrency and how it is different to that of Java’s
+* Understand Kotlinâ€™s approach to concurrency and how it is different to that of Javaâ€™s
 * Implement suspending and asynchronous coroutines
 * Understand how to decide which thread to execute a coroutine
 * Create potentially infinite data streams that are loaded lazily and concurrently
 * Explore the best practices for error handling

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1-788-62716-4) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788627164) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>